By the water

 Gentle canoe rides and boat trips are reliably tranquil and good for the soul.

-When experiencing any of this in South Devon AONB, it’ll be hard to ignore the beauty of your surroundings.
+When experiencing any of this in South Devon National Landscape, it’ll be hard to ignore the beauty of your surroundings.

 Crossing the water by ferry